drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Terfenadine

-Some physico-chemical properties of terfenadine are listed below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-terfenadine-37fa10aa'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of terfenadine are listed below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/terfenadine_p.png){: loading=lazy }
 ### Nifedipine

-Nifedipine was the first drug approved in the dihydropyridine series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/nifedipine-d383dff5'><i class='fa fa-play' aria-hidden='true'></i></button>Nifedipine was the first drug approved in the dihydropyridine series.
 It is a calcium channel blocker and it acts in the treatment of angina and hypertension.
 This drug can be synthesized as described in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nifedipine.png){: loading=lazy }
 #### Simple Retrosynthesis of Nifedipine

-The following scheme describes a simple retrosynthesis of Nifedipine starting from 2-nitrobenzaldehyde.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/simple-retrosynthesis-nifedipine-8a27e358'><i class='fa fa-play' aria-hidden='true'></i></button>The following scheme describes a simple retrosynthesis of Nifedipine starting from 2-nitrobenzaldehyde.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nife_one_retro.png){: loading=lazy }
 #### One-Pot Synthesis of Nifedipine

-The corresponding synthesis of Nifedipine can be developed in a 'one-pot' reaction (Hantzsch condensation).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/one-pot-synthesis-nifedipine-3fe968e2'><i class='fa fa-play' aria-hidden='true'></i></button>The corresponding synthesis of Nifedipine can be developed in a 'one-pot' reaction (Hantzsch condensation).
 However, it yields several products and therefore is not optimal.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nife_one_syn.png){: loading=lazy }
 #### Two Steps Retrosynthesis Scheme of Nifedipine

-The retrosynthesis of Nifedipine presented here involves two steps, but is more preferable because it does not have the drawback of impurities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/two-steps-retrosynthesis-scheme-nifedipine-71f31f41'><i class='fa fa-play' aria-hidden='true'></i></button>The retrosynthesis of Nifedipine presented here involves two steps, but is more preferable because it does not have the drawback of impurities.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nifedipine2.png){: loading=lazy }
 #### Two Steps Synthesis of Nifedipine

-In the first step, the benzylidine ester 4 is produced (intermediate Knoevenagel product).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/two-steps-synthesis-nifedipine-4920c469'><i class='fa fa-play' aria-hidden='true'></i></button>In the first step, the benzylidine ester 4 is produced (intermediate Knoevenagel product).
 A Hantsch reaction follows with the ethyl 3-aminocrotonate 5, which leads to the desired product.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nifedipine3.png){: loading=lazy }
 #### Physico-Chemical Properties of Nifedipine

-Some physico-chemical properties of Nifedipine are listed below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-nifedipine-eac9e026'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of Nifedipine are listed below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nifedipine_p.png){: loading=lazy }
 ### Sildenafil (Viagra)

-Sildenafil (Viagra) is a drug used to treat impotence in men.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/sildenafil-viagra-6c351322'><i class='fa fa-play' aria-hidden='true'></i></button>Sildenafil (Viagra) is a drug used to treat impotence in men.
 The molecule can be synthesized as described in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/sildenafil_1.png){: loading=lazy }
 #### Retrosynthetic Scheme

-A retrosynthesis of Sildenafil involves only two precursors: the nitropyrazole and the sulfonamide intermediates shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-scheme-e35f4859'><i class='fa fa-play' aria-hidden='true'></i></button>A retrosynthesis of Sildenafil involves only two precursors: the nitropyrazole and the sulfonamide intermediates shown below.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/viagra_retro.png){: loading=lazy }
 #### Sildenafil Synthesis

-The nitropyrazole intermediate can be prepared from methylhydrazine, estermalonate and 2-pentanone as starting materials whereas the sulfonamide intermediate is prepared from o-ethoxy benzoic acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/sildenafil-synthesis-58084a22'><i class='fa fa-play' aria-hidden='true'></i></button>The nitropyrazole intermediate can be prepared from methylhydrazine, estermalonate and 2-pentanone as starting materials whereas the sulfonamide intermediate is prepared from o-ethoxy benzoic acid.
 Sildenafil is obtained by first reducing the nitro of the nitropyrazole and then coupling the two pieces and cyclization of the pyrimidone ring.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/viagra_synthese.png){: loading=lazy }